flame-engine/flame/doc/tutorials/platformer/step_4.md

 The water drop enemy is an animation just like Ember, so this class is extending the `SpriteAnimationComponent` class but it uses all of the previous code we have used for the Star and the Platform.
-The only difference will be instead of the `SizeEffect`, we are going to use the `MoveEffect.
+The only difference will be instead of the `SizeEffect`, we are going to use the `MoveEffect`.
 The best resource for information will be their [help docs](../../flame/effects.md#sizeeffectby).

 In short, the `MoveEffect` will last for 3 seconds, alternate directions, and run infinitely.
 It